Born 1955

 GNew York City, New York, USA

-Bill Condon is an openly gay American screenwriter and director known for Gods and Monsters (1998, Academy Award for Best Adapted Screenplay) β a film about the final days of openly gay director James Whale β Chicago (2002, produced), Dreamgirls (2006), Kinsey (2004), and Beauty and the Beast (2017).
-His work has repeatedly returned to LGBTQ+ history and identity, and Gods and Monsters in particular stands as one of the most nuanced films about a gay artist's life in 20th century Hollywood.
-He has been open about his identity throughout his career.
+Bill Condon is an openly gay American screenwriter and director whose work has repeatedly returned to queer history and identity.
+He wrote and directed Gods and Monsters (1998) — a film about the final days of openly gay Hollywood director James Whale — winning the Academy Award for Best Adapted Screenplay.
+He also wrote the adapted screenplay for Chicago (2002, earning a second Academy Award nomination) and wrote and directed Kinsey (2004) and Dreamgirls (2006).
+He later directed Beauty and the Beast (2017) and received the GLAAD Stephen F. Kolzak Award in 2005.
+Gods and Monsters in particular stands as one of the most nuanced films about a gay artist's life in Hollywood history, and Condon has been open about his identity throughout his career.